stelligent/stelligent-u/15-Kubernetes/README.md

 and used in to lock in pod configuration.

 - Run the command:
-  `kubectl run --generator=run-pod/v1 busybox --image=busybox:latest \
+  `kubectl run busybox --image=busybox:latest \
-  --dry-run -o=yaml -- sleep 3000 > busybox-pod-definition-lab23.yaml`
+  --dry-run=client -o=yaml -- sleep 3000 > busybox-pod-definition-lab23.yaml`

 - Open `busybox-pod-definition-lab22.yaml`
   - Compare this definition file to the file